kanghosaeyo/Coopalytics/README.md

 ## 📋 Project Overview

 Coopalytics is a full-stack web application that facilitates the entire co-op lifecycle, from position posting to application management and administrative oversight.
-The platform provides tailored experiences for three distinct user types:
+The platform provides tailored experiences for four distinct user types:

 ### 🎯 Key Features